Who Wants to Be a Millionaire (American game show): 2020 reboot

 The celebrities that appeared in the second season of the reboot were Tiffany Haddish, Julie Bowen, Ray Romano, Rebel Wilson, Joel McHale, and David Chang, the latter of which became the first celebrity on the show to win the top prize for his charity, Southern Smoke Foundation, which occurred on November 29, 2020.

 A report published on January 20, 2022, stated that ABC had put the revival on an indefinite hiatus; however, the network has left the door open for future episodes.
 Despite this, on January 26, 2023, Davies posted on Instagram congratulating Kimmel for the 20th anniversary of his late-night talk show Jimmy Kimmel Live! and also added that they are both still working together on Millionaire, hinting that the show will likely return with Kimmel at some point in the future.
 On May 3, 2024, it was announced that the series would be revived once again for its 25th anniversary, with Kimmel returning as host, and featuring celebrity contestant duos and the return of the studio audience.
 The new season premiered on July 10, 2024.

 On April 22, 2025, it was announced that the revival was renewed for a fourth season, and would once again consist of a pair of two celebrity contestants playing for $1 million.
 The fourth season premiered on July 23, 2025.

+On May 8, 2026, it was announced that the revival was renewed for a fifth season, and would yet once again consist of a pair of two celebrity contestants playing for $1 million.
+The fifth season premiered on July 22, 2026.

-As of September 25, 2025, Oscar Nuñez and Kate Flannery are the most recent million-dollar winners on the US version of Millionaire.
+As of July 29, 2026, Jamie Ding and Ben Affleck are the most recent million-dollar winners on the US version of Millionaire.